 How Does LAWA Continue to Monitor and Minimize Early Turns?
 LAWA staff uses radar flight track data from the FAA in our noise monitoring system to identify and report early turns.
-While staff monitor and report all early turns, additional steps are taken to investigate early turns that fly over communities (El Segundo and Playa Del Rey gates) by listening to recordings of communications between pilots and air traffic controllers to determine the reason for the early turns.
+While staff monitors and reports all early turns, additional steps are taken to investigate early turns that fly over communities (El Segundo and Playa Del Rey gates) by listening to recordings of communications between pilots and air traffic controllers to determine the reason for the early turns.
 Hyperion gate early turns fly over Hyperion Treatment Plant and are generally higher in number due to the convergence of this gate with the departure paths from the south runways.
-LAWA issues notifications, with supporting graphics, to aircraft operators that deviate from this policy and requests they investigate those early turns not initiated by the FAA.
-LAWA requests that aircraft operators respond to the noise management team with an explanation of why the incident occurred and what efforts will be made to improve compliance with this policy.
-LAWA also communicates with the FAA regarding this procedure to minimize FAA-directed early turns.
-LAWA regularly provides this information to the local jurisdictions affected by the early turns and seeks improvement in performance from the airlines and pilots.
+LAWA provides Early Turn reports to each operator that conducted one or more early turns during the month and request they provide the reason for the early turn(s) and note what efforts will be made to reduce or avoid them in the future.
+These reports and information are shared with the FAA and local jurisdictions affected by early turns.
+LAWA also monitors early turn operations to determine whether there were any unusual factors that may have contributed to an increase in early turns.
+If necessary, LAWA will notify the appropriate parties, either the aircraft operators and/or the FAA, to request that they look into those unusual early turn occurrences and minimize them where possible.
+Early Turns are also included as one of the scoring elements of the LAX Fly Quieter Program as an incentive for operators to reduce early turns as much as possible.
 REASONS FOR AN EARLY TURN?

-LAWA's LAX Noise Management staff reviews early turns to identify the reasons for deviations from the policy, which are grouped into three (3) primary categories: A pilot-initiated early turn generally occurs when a pilot executes a turn prior to the shoreline without specific instruction from FAA.
+LAWA's LAX Noise Management staff reviews early turns to identify the reasons for deviations from the policy, which are grouped into four (4) categories: A pilot-initiated early turn generally occurs when a pilot executes a turn prior to the shoreline without specific instruction from FAA.

 An FAA-directed early turn occurs when the FAA air traffic control instructs the pilot of the aircraft to turn early for reasons including safety (e.g. separation of aircraft) or for operational efficiencies when a runway may be closed for maintenance/construction.
-An early turn as a result of wind drift occurs when the wind pushes an aircraft slightly off course/off heading to either the north or south before reaching the shoreline.
-On those rare occasions when LAWA Noise Management staff does not have the information available to determine the reason for an early turn, the deviation is categorized as unknown and will not be depicted in the following graphs.
+An early turn resulting from wind drift occurs when wind pushes an aircraft slightly off course/off heading to either the north or south before reaching the shoreline.
+An early turn is categorized as undetermined if information is not available to determine the reason for an early turn.
+This category also includes a small number of early turns executed by General Aviation (GA) operators, which are counted in the report but currently not investigated.